objcio/articles/2014-12-10-debugging.md

 ![](xcode-view-debugging.png)

-Apple added the [Debug View Hierarchy](https://developer.apple.com/library/ios/recipes/xcode_help-debugger/using_view_debugger/using_view_debugger.html) feature in Xcode 6, and it's likely that Apple got inspired by the popular [Reveal](http://revealapp.com/) and [Spark Inspector](http://sparkinspector.com/) apps, which in many ways are still better and more feature rich than the Xcode feature.
+Apple added the [Debug View Hierarchy](https://developer.apple.com/library/ios/recipes/xcode_help-debugger/using_view_debugger/using_view_debugger.html) feature in Xcode 6, and it's likely that this move was inspired by the popular [Reveal](http://revealapp.com/) and [Spark Inspector](http://sparkinspector.com/) apps, which, in many ways, are still better and more feature rich than the Xcode feature.

 ### Using LLDB